regataos/help-app/README.md

-# help-app
+# Regata OS Help
-Regata OS support application.
+This is the support application for Regata OS.